it’s a moonhold. the waning is always held by the waxing

 Growing up I loved writing prose and stories, and continued writing in my diaries.
 I’ve always loved the depth of the simple things.
 I am realistic about the big things, and deeply romantic about the little things.
 I find inexhaustible romance even in the way tea is made and how the squirrels gather nuts in the garden.
 I love the unnamed.
 I love the intimacy of silence.
 I love the many movements found in stillness.
 And two years ago, I wanted to challenge myself to express a universe of feelings within with just a few words.
 That’s when I started writing poetry.

-A year ago, I started writing “Moonhold” and wanted to celebrate this by sharing more about it today.
+In June 2019, I published my poetry book “moonhold” and wanted to celebrate this by sharing more about it today.
 I see it as my book of mystic art.
-It pushed me out of my comfort to do something I’ve never done before but this was my intention.
+It pushed me out of my comfort to do something I’ve never done before because I had only been experimenting with poetry for a year but this was my intention.
 I wanted to experience myself in a different way.

 Necklace of Indra.